-Detroit Metro runway reopened
+Detroit Metro runway reopened after plane’s tires blow

 A runway at Detroit Metro Airport reopened Tuesday after a plane blew two tires after landing Monday night.